MicrosoftDocs/Contribute/Contribute/get-started-setup-github.md

 ## Next step

-* Continue to the [Tool installations](get-started-setup-tools.md) article to install Git Bash, a Markdown editor, and more.
+* Continue to the [Tool installations](get-started-setup-tools.md) article to install Git Bash, a Markdown editor and more.